saberbrasher/saberbrasher.github.io/_pages/about.md

 ---

 ![Image Alt Text](../assets/img/prof_pic.jpg)
-<span style="font-size: 20px;"> Hellloooo.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+<span style="font-size: 20px;"> The HydRA lab studies <b> Hydroclimate and EnviRonmental Adaptation to climate change </b> at Oklahoma State University.
+Climate change touches all aspects of the natural world, with shifting weather patterns and water regimes changing the environment at a rapid rate.
+The lab is grounded in the field of Climatology, but frequently delves into adjacent disciplines such as Meteorology, Environmental Science, and Biogeography to study environemntal changes more holistically. </style>

-Put your address / P.O. box / other info right below your picture.
+<span style="font-size: 16px;">Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. </style>
 ![Image Alt Text](../assets/img/prof_pic2.jpg)